How It Works

 What creative formats do you accept?

 VAST 4.2 video (15s, 30s), static display (1920×1080 and 9:16), and native in-app units.
-Creative specs are in the media kit.
+Reach out and we'll share full creative specs.

 How long does CPO integration take?